© 2011 Pi Arthur Stuart, pastuart.com

 Even if you don't keep a written journal, write anyway.
 When you write for yourself, spelling and structure can be ignored – as long as you can understand what you wrote later.
 Writing your thoughts and feelings when angry, may help to abate the situation and allow you transfer it on to the paper or computer.
 For me writing is relaxing.
 I can say what I want, and it seems to relegate my concerns to the paper or computer.
 When I write I don't think about spelling or technical accuracy, I just say what I want and hope I can interpret it later.

 Explore your creative or adventurous sides.

 The point of this is to find something that is relaxing and fun to do.
-Things I've done: Silk screening, paper-mache figures, model building -- wood and plastic, visit local attractions, hike, take picture, . . ..
+Things I've done: Silk screening, papier-mache figures, model building -- wood and plastic, visit local attractions, hike, take pictures, . . ..

 You don't have to impress anyone; do it for yourself.

 Never Cross in Front or in Back of a Moving or Running Vehicle Before You Know It's Safe To Do So.